-Kate Brayman DDS is a NYC-based and board-certified dentist who has extensive experience with full mouth reconstruction.
-Dr. Kate Brayman’s practice, right near Washington Square Park in NYC, offers top-of-the-line dental care from a team that combines cutting-edge medical technology with a focus on cosmetic excellence.
+Kate Brayman DDS is a Long Island, NY-based and board-certified dentist who has extensive experience with full mouth reconstruction.
+Dr. Kate Brayman’s practice in Woodbury offers top-of-the-line dental care from a team that combines cutting-edge medical technology with a focus on cosmetic excellence.

 Full mouth reconstruction (also known as FMR) is one of the most involved and complex procedures in dentistry, and you might be wondering what exactly it is, how much it costs and how much time it takes.
 That’s why we created this guide, breaking down everything you need to know about full mouth reconstruction.